 Cold water on an overheated stomach will cause vomiting more often than not.
 Luckily, it's easy to figure this one out.
 The vomit will be clear, and the water bowl will be empty.
 And the dog won't look or act sick.
 No doubt it will go right back to the bowl when you refill it!

-To slow a dog down, try only filling the water bowl with a small amount of water after playtime.
+To slow a dog down while drinking water, try only filling the water bowl with a small amount of water after playtime.
 Or give him an ice cube to lick if you are worried that he is too hot.
 Slow is good, and you can give more water when the pup is ready for it.
 It's still important to keep animals hydrated, just not too quickly when they are overheated.

 They Have an Upset Stomach